damc/football/README.md

 This program creates a ranking of the best football players basing on the analysis of the matches/fixtures downloaded from Sportmonks API.

-What is understood by "a good player"?
+What is understood by a "good player"?
 Football is a team sport.
 Therefore how good the player is is defined as how much he increases the probability of a win of a team in which he plays.

 In other words, this program uses mathematical approach to find out which players increase the probability of a team winning the most.